Introduction to Python rstrip()

 Parameters:

-- This is again similar to the strip()method, which has char as a parameter that is optional; it is only used when specified characters are to be removed.
+- This is again similar to the strip()method, which has char as an optional parameter; it is only used when specified characters are to be removed.

 - If no parameters are specified, then by default, it will strip whitespace from the right side of the given string.

 The return value for the rstrip() function is always a string.
-This returns the stripped string that is stripped from the end of the given string.
-The characters specified in the function are striped from the right side of the given string.
-By default, the rstrip() function strips out the trailing whitespaces from the string.
+This returns the stripped string from the end of the given string.
+The function strips the specified characters from the right side of the given string.
+By default, the rstrip() function strips the trailing whitespaces from the string.

 Example #1